Nong Chok district: Economy

 Agriculture was and remains the most important part of Nong Chok economy.
 Rice, vegetables, fruits, and livestocks are the main products.
 It is famous for its gamecocks and birdcages.
 Many canals were dug for irrigation and transportation.

 Environment

 With its rural environment and surrounding agricultural lands, Nong Chok remains the last natural habitat of flying fox colonies in the Bangkok area.

+Nong Chok is said to have as many as 104 canals, making it is the district with the most canals in Bangkok.
+In the past, people in Nong Chok mainly traveled into the city by boat.
+The journey used to take a long time, leaving around midnight and arriving at Pratunam around 5 a.m.

-It is said that in the past, when the environment was still pristine, one could see as far as Chachoengsao and even some mountains in the Bang Pla Soi area of Chonburi from Nong Chok.
+One account suggests that when the environment was still pristine, it was possible to see as far as Chachoengsao and even some of the hills in the Bang Pla Soi area of Chonburi from Nong Chok.